CodrAyush/BountyBalance/README.md

-## What FinTrack do
+## What BountyBalance do

-FinTrack an online app will keep track of all your Money flowing whether incoming or outgoing.
+BountyBalance an online app will keep track of all your Money flowing whether incoming or outgoing.
 Update today’s expenditure, or yesterday’s pocket money in just a single click.
 Now your daily/monthly financial record with graphs, animated donut charts,etc is just one click away.
 And don’t forget to save money, regular reminders at your convenience.
-FinTrack helps you set financial goals and keeps track of your savings.
+BountyBalance helps you set financial goals and keeps track of your savings.

 ## Technology Used